Famous Birthdays·January 17·A. B. Frost

 Biography

 A.B.
-Frost was the visual poet of American vernacular life in the late 19th century.
-Before the photograph could capture motion, Frost's pen and brush froze the hilarious, fleeting moments of hunting trips, sporting blunders, and rural mischief with unparalleled clarity.
-His work for Harper's Weekly and other periodicals defined a genre of American graphic humor.
-While he illustrated works by famous authors like Lewis Carroll and Washington Irving, his most enduring partnership was with Joel Chandler Harris.
-Frost didn't just draw the Uncle Remus tales; he animated them, giving Br'er Rabbit, Br'er Fox, and the whole gang their definitive visual personalities—crafty, expressive, and alive with movement.
-His later years were dedicated to painting, often scenes of quail hunting and Southern landscapes, but it is his illustrative work that cemented his place as a foundational figure in American cartooning and visual storytelling.
+Frost's pen and brush captured the hilarious, fleeting moments of hunting trips, sporting blunders, and rural mischief before photography could freeze motion.
+His work for Harper's Weekly and other periodicals defined American graphic humor.
+Frost illustrated works by Lewis Carroll and Washington Irving, but his deepest partnership was with Joel Chandler Harris.
+He animated the Uncle Remus tales, giving Br'er Rabbit, Br'er Fox, and the whole gang their definitive visual personalities—crafty, expressive, and alive with movement.
+Frost drew the stories; he did not simply illustrate them.
+His later years were dedicated to painting quail hunting scenes and Southern landscapes.
+The illustrative work, however, made him a foundational figure in American cartooning and visual storytelling.

 #1 When A. Was Born